50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 Mastering stand-up comedy is about mastering the individual skills that go into quality writing and performances.
 Break down your large goals into sub-goals that you can practice and master.
 Begin by mastering lower-level skills, like various joke structures, and then move on to higher-level skills, like building rapport with the audience and using comedic storytelling techniques.

-If you want help with this, the Faster & Funnier Writing Course is already structured this way.
+Learn how to be a comedian at your own pace online.
+Check out the Faster & Funnier Stand-Up Comedy Course.
 It will teach you everything you need to know about each type of joke, give you concrete steps to write each one, and then teach you exactly what to do to improve each joke.
 The course is broken into 5 separate levels so that you can focus on the mastering the most important skills at any give time.

 That’s it for these quick stand-up comedy tips.
-If you’re a new comedian, make sure you check out the free comedy training videos by signing up for our newsletter.
+If you’re a new comedian, make sure you check out the free comedy training videos by signing up for our newsletter and get special bonuses.